 The London Network of Men in Childcare is a voluntary network of over seventy members from across London of men who work in the childcare industry.
-They recently won the Nursery World Diversity and Inclusion Award and have released a new video: Men In Childcare.
+They won the Nursery World Diversity and Inclusion Award and have released a new video: Men In Childcare.

 One of the group’s aims is to encourage more men into a female-dominated profession and also to give men a place talk about their roles and responsibilities in caring for young children.
 One of its members, Conor Bathgate, who works as Deputy Nursery Manager at London Early Years Foundation (LEYF) recommended this report on men working in childcare.

 Just this month, The Co-operative Childcare, a leading nursery chain has pledged to have least two male practitioners in every Co-operative Childcare nursery by this October.
 Men, it seems, are working and being actively encouraged to work in nurseries.